lead-africa/lead-africa.github.io/README.md

 My proposed solution to this problem is to communicate the risk of severe punishment in the event of corruption and scams.
 The reason is simple: Trust is the primary currency of a nation's strategic development.
 And trust generates another essential resource: reliability for the future.

-## 13. Master Your Own Communication:
+## 13. Master Your Own Communication

 Communication is the foundation of freedom and liberty of action.
 A nation cannot rely upon another's means of communication unless an agreement is in place to establish a common service for the people, with explicit and balanced decision-making power.
 The channels of communication should be tied to each corpus, avoiding centralization and concentration by the government (except for the corpus of governance, speaking only about governance) or media conglomerates, which ultimately may represent the interests of an individual or small group of individuals.
 Given societal anti-patterns, these concentrated media channels can be "hacked", with power being redirected by another hidden influential group through corruption, blackmail, or the exploitation of weaknesses.
 Therefore, platforms like Twitter, YouTube-like TV networks, and phygital world platforms should be established as foundations of society, leveraging a platform operating model.
 In this model, everyone can create their own channel, space, forum, or group for a small fee, ensuring collective ownership.
 This presents an enormous opportunity for setup.

 ## 14. Agriculture is a Strategic Fundamental

 The ability to nourish the entire population consistently is an essential foundational building block that must be perpetually maintained.
 It is based on:
 	- A system of cultivation
 	- A transportation system